 Our goal is to promote the change of the paradigm in the building sector, placing high importance on changing business conventions and models together with the extensive use of innovative solutions and opportunities of IT.
-For this, a building environment operating on new principles must be created, centred on cooperation between parties, where processes are viewed across the entire lifetime – from the birth of the idea to its disposal.
+For this, a building environment operating on new principles must be created, centered on cooperation between parties, where processes are viewed across the entire lifetime – from the birth of the idea to its disposal.

 The BIG ROOM concept

 An inherent part of innovative project management is the Big Room concept.
 The Big Room is a co-location space that physically brings together architects, engineers, owners and builders to work together.
 Along with many benefits, it aims to fight the most painful problem of construction projects – information fragmentation – using the concept to improve collaboration through greater team integration.

 The frequency, duration and location of co-located work sessions in the project schedule may vary.
 For example, a four-hour knotworking session a week may be suitable for a smaller project and a permanent sharing of co-locative Big Room in the case of complex and large projects.
 Therefore, the requirement for and conduct of co-locative work depends on the nature of the particular project and the exchange of information between the parties involved.
 The objectives outlined in the implementation plan of the co-location will ensure a higher efficiency and a pleasant work environment.

 Possible ways of implementing Big Room work are: